webpack/webpack.js.org/src/content/guides/getting-started.md

 W> Note that when calling `webpack` via its path on Windows, you must use backslashes instead, e.g. `node_modules\.bin\webpack --config webpack.config.js`.

 T> If a `webpack.config.js` is present, the `webpack` command picks it up by default.
 We use the `--config` option here to show that you can pass a config of any name.
-This is be useful for more complex configurations that need to be split into multiple files.
+This is useful for more complex configurations that you need to split into multiple files.

 A configuration file allows far more flexibility than simple CLI usage.
 We can specify loader rules, plugins, resolve options and many other enhancements this way.
 See the [configuration documentation](/configuration) to learn more.